Career Fair Policies

 - Employers must adhere to equal opportunity laws and principles for employment professionals as outlined in the National Association of Colleges & Employers "Principles for Professional Practice."

-- The Career Development Center is not responsible for parking tickets and cannot waive or appeal them.
+- The Career Center is not responsible for parking tickets and cannot waive or appeal them.